top of page

 therapy and coaching faq's

-1. What's the difference between therapy and grief coaching?
+1. What's the difference between therapy and coaching?

 Coaching and therapy are two distinct forms of support for individuals seeking support for trauma and grief.
 Coaching is typically focused on helping individuals navigate the practical aspects of their struggles, such as managing day-to-day tasks, and setting goals for the future.
 Coaches may offer guidance on issues related to balancing difficult emotions with other responsibilities, relationships, and developing coping skills.